Negative News and the Stock Market Impact of Tone in Rating Reports

 49 Pages Posted: 1 Jul 2016 Last revised: 29 Jul 2020

-We investigate whether the stock market impact of tone in Moody’s rating reports depends on their salience to investors.
-We consider reports as salient when they cover negative rating actions (downgrades, reviews for downgrade or negative outlooks) or when the tone is predominantly negative.
-Using a comprehensive sample of U.S. firms during 1995-2016, we find a significant short-term market impact of net tone in salient reports followed by a significant reversal.
-There is no significant short-term reaction to the net tone in less salient reports.
-We further show that the short-term effect of salient reports holds for different levels of investor attention and investor sentiment.
-The subsequent reversal is mainly driven by low-rated firms and stronger when sentiment is high and attention low.
-Finally, the salience of reports does not systematically affect the predictability of future firm outcomes by net tone.
+We investigate whether the stock market impact of tone in Moody’s rating reports depends on negative news.
+Reports convey negative news through negative rating actions (downgrades, reviews for downgrade or negative outlooks) or negative tone if there is no rating action.
+Using data from U.S. firms during 1995-2016, we find a significant short-term market impact of tone in reports with and without rating actions.
+The impact of tone is about five times stronger for negative rating actions but reversed in post-event time.
+The short-term impact of tone in reports with negative rating actions holds for different levels of investor attention and investor sentiment.
+The return reversal is driven by low-rated firms and stronger when sentiment is high and attention low.
+Finally, the predictability of future downgrades by tone is reduced for negative rating actions but not for reports without rating actions.
 The evidence is novel and indicates that negative news amplifies the market impact of tone and induces overreaction to negative rating actions.

 Keywords: Credit rating, negative news, overreaction, underreaction, textual analysis

 JEL Classification: G10, G14, G20, D80